Japan’s Oldest Company Housing -Ghibli feel! (9号)

 Other things to note

-In addition, this facility is a historic building designated as a cultural property of Asago City, therefore any fire or smoking is strictly prohibited on the premises.
-Uncooperative guests might be liable to a fine.
+In addition, this facility is a historic building that has been designated as a cultural asset of Asago City, so

 Registration Details